-Expats moving to Nice will find themselves in the centre of the French Riviera, between Cannes and Monaco, a place where beauty has inspired artists and drawn visitors for centuries.
-Considered the central hub of the region, Nice is not the quiet town that many may imagine, but rather one of the largest cities in France.
+Expats moving to Nice can look forward to being based in the ideal location in the centre of the French Riviera, between Cannes and Monaco, a place where beauty has inspired artists and drawn visitors for centuries.
+Considered the central hub of the region, Nice is far from the quiet town that many may imagine it to be, but rather one of the largest cities in France.

-The only thing that may be hard to get used to is the two-hour pause for lunch, when most shops and schools close.
+The only thing that may be hard to get used to is the two-hour pause for lunch when most shops and schools close.
 Expats should try not to worry, though.
 Grab a salade niçoise and sit near the beach to enjoy the relaxed way of life that is the reason most expats move to Nice.